-How to Submit a Podcast to iTunes, Google Podcasts, and Spotify
+How to Submit a Podcast to iTunes, Google Podcasts, and Spotify in 2020

 Podcasting is a great way to establish and build an audience, provide entertainment or in-depth discussion on a range of subjects, and get your message out to the world.
 While submitting a podcast for distribution via various audio platforms may appear somewhat complicated, it’s actually an extremely straightforward, user-friendly process.